vatpac-technology/sops/docs/terminal/Melbourne TCU/coordination.md

 # ML TCU / EN TWR
 #### Arrivals
-ML TCU Must coordinate the sequence information to EN TWR prior to **15nm** from YMEN.
-ML TCU is responsible for clearing aircraft for the approach prior to handoff to EN TWR
+ML TCU Must coordinate the sequence information to EN TWR prior to transfer of jurisdiction.
+ML TCU is responsible for clearing aircraft for the approach prior to handoff to EN TWR.

 !!! example
     ML TCU -> EN TWR: "New sequence of 1, FD123, via MONTY, Number 1"